adaniell/p2/README.md

 An xkcd Password Generator, with the purpose of creating a password phrase using random common English words.

 ## Demo
-Please view screencast here:
+Please view screencast here:[http://screencast.com/t/NXo6Mvew0](http://screencast.com/t/NXo6Mvew0)
-> My microphone is not currently working.
-I'm hoping to use a different machine tonight or tomorrow to record demo, but if not I will attend my section on Wednesday, Oct 8th to give the demo.
+> I apologize for getting my demo in so late.
+I wanted to come to the section tonight to do a live one, but something came up at work and I'm not sure what time I'll be able to leave.
+I will definitely have my demo submitted with P3 & P4, even if I do plan on attending the section after.

 ## Details for teaching team
 I referenced these pages to get an idea of xkcd definition: